BrianRosamilia/rethinkdb-elasticsearch-logstash/readme.md

 http://localhost:9200/_search?q=mongodb

-You should see a response + relevance score!
+You should see a response + relevance score from Elasticsearch!